dpshibby/my_own_pong/README.md

 `ld65 src/my_own_pong.o -C nes.cfg -o my_pong.nes`

-More instructions will be written later, maybe a Makefile
+There is now a makefile!
+It is pretty basic and also generates debug information.
+It will be a little more fine tuned later.